RoboJackets/robocup-software/soccer/doc/Gameplay.md

 Behaviors are simple actions.
 A few examples are:

-* **Move** - navigates the robot to a specified (x,y) coordinate on the field
+* **Gameplay::Behaviors::Move** - navigates the robot to a specified (x,y) coordinate on the field
-* **LineKick** - given a target line segment to hit, it lines the robot up behind the ball, approaches it, then kicks it towards the target
+* **Gameplay::Behaviors::LineKick** - given a target line segment to hit, it lines the robot up behind the ball, approaches it, then kicks it towards the target
-* **Capture** - drives the robot towards the ball, turns the dribbler on, and attempts to bring the ball under its posession
+* **Gameplay::Behaviors::Capture** - drives the robot towards the ball, turns the dribbler on, and attempts to bring the ball under its posession

 ### Tactic